• Skip to primary navigation

 Git Log Patch

-The output above displays the files that have been modified, as well as the line numbers of the added or removed lines.
+The output above displays the files that have been modified and the line numbers of the added or removed lines.

 Git Log Graph